codewouter/milestone-project/README.md

     - The 1975 [If I Believe You](https://www.youtube.com/watch?v=_o0_q89IqVc)

 ### Acknowledgements
-- I received inspiration for the top of the website design from the blog [Poppy Loves](http://www.poppyloves.co.uk/)
+- I received inspiration for the original top of the website design from the blog [Poppy Loves](http://www.poppyloves.co.uk/)